Destinations Italy Milan & Lakes

 Trippa: Via Giorgio Vasari 1 · Silvano: NoLo

 If you had the foresight to book Trippa a month ahead, this is the night.
 The vitello tonnato, whatever's on the chalkboard, a bottle of low-intervention red.
-If not, Silvano Vini e Cucina in NoLo is the second-best version of the same energy, easier to get into, and Battisti's wine list is genuinely excellent.
+If not, Silvano Vini e Cibi al Banco in NoLo is the same energy and easier to get into, with Battisti's wine list.

 €€€€Book ahead